Arturus/kaggle-web-traffic/Readme.md

 To do:
 0. print out the SMAPE for the actual data [current is doing SMAPE of the unrounded log1p(data) which will likely be much smaller than for real]
-1. Visualizations of predictions on our own data
+0. SMAPEs on ground truth 2018
-1. why encoder_state NANs in it [is it train predict window completeness thresholds?]
+1. why encoder_state NANs in it for small train window lengths [is it train/predict window completeness thresholds?]
+1. performance heatmaps

 2. for weekly. monthly inputs, need to change few places in tensorflow code
 3. Prediction intervals
-4. Architecture improvements
+4. Architecture improvements: his is not the usual encoder-decoder:   add C context vector to every decoder step
+4. bi, di, MH
+5. custom attention
+6. VAE aug